ReflectsLight/quran-json/README.md

 First and foremost, Alhamdulillah.

-Thanks to the following websites for making the content available to download:
+Thanks to the following websites for providing the downloadable content:

   * https://searchtruth.com for the original Arabic, and the Italian translation.
   * https://quran.com for the English, Farsi, Portuguese, Dutch, and French translations.

-And thanks to the translators of the content:
+And sincere thanks to the translators of the content:

   * _Dr.
 Mustafa Khattab_ for the English translation.
   * _Hussein Taji Kal Dari_ for the Farsi translation.